andelf/longan-nano-playground-rs/README.md

 # ....

 # Now you know it's a 960x720 resolution, 30 fps.
-# To scale it to fit Longan Nano's 160x80 screen, you will need to scale it to 106x80.
+# To fit a Longan Nano's 160x80 screen, you will need to scale it to 106x80.

 # NOTE: Lower fps might help.